victorkich/RiVAE/README.md

 ```

 <p align="justify">
- <a>With the extracted images, now we can train our RiAE network, to do this just run the following code:</a>
+ <a>With the extracted images, now we can train our RiVAE network, to do this just run the following code:</a>
 </p>

 ```shell